divyanshrastogi51/Advanced-js/README.md

 Because JS was weird in that sense they introduced the `let` and `const` keywords in ECMAScript 6.
 Variables declared with these keywords are block scoped.

 # 1.9 Global variables
+A JavaScript global variable is declared outside the function or declared with window object.
+It can be accessed from any function.
 Try to avoid them as much as possible. ;-)

 # 1.10 `this`